Blade Runner 2049: Short films

+Anime series

+Blade Runner: Black Lotus, is an anime TV Series Created by Toonami and Crunchyroll that takes place in 2032 in Los Angeles focusing on a female Replicant protagonist.
+The series was Directed by Shinji Aramaki and Kenji Kamiyama with Shinichirō Watanabe as Creative Director.

 Home media

 The film was released on DVD, Blu-ray, Blu-ray 3D, and 4K Blu-ray on January 16, 2018.
 It made approximately $29 million in US physical home media sales.